Local economists say don’t panic over recession questions

 And while inflation issues and costs remain a concern, there is optimism.

 “Farmers and ranchers have been feeling the effects of this recession,” said KSN Agriculture analyst John Jenkinson.
-“About 70-percent of all farm expenses or ranch expenses are tied to crude oil prices.
-We see those prices continue to come down we could see some of these input costs come down as well.”
+“About 70% of all farm expenses or ranch expenses are tied to crude oil prices.
+We see those prices continue to come down.
+We could see some of these input costs come down as well.”

 Along with fuel prices falling like a feather, some say spending remains on track to keep things moving in Kansas.